José Agostinho de Macedo

 José Agostinho de Macedo (11 September 1761 – 2 October 1831) was a Portuguese poet and prose writer.

 Early life

-He was born in Beja to a peasant family, he studied Latin and rhetoric with the Oratorians in Lisbon, Portugal.
-He became professed as an Augustinian in 1778, but owing to his turbulent character he spent a great part of his time in prison, and was constantly being transferred from one convent to another, which resulted in him leaving the monastic lifestyle in order to live in urban Lisbon.
+José was born in Beja to a peasant family.
+He studied Latin and rhetoric with the Oratorians in Lisbon, Portugal.
+In 1778 he became professed as an Augustinian, but due to his turbulent character he spent a great part of his time in prison and was constantly being transferred from one convent to another, which resulted in him leaving the monastic lifestyle in order to live in urban Lisbon.

-In 1792 he was unfrocked, but by the aid of powerful friends he obtained a papal brief which secularised him and permitted him to retain his ecclesiastical status.
-Taking to journalism and preaching he now made for himself a substantial living and a unique position.
+In 1792 he was unfrocked, but through powerful connections he obtained a papal brief which secularised him and permitted him to retain his ecclesiastical status.
+Taking to journalism and preaching, José made a substantial living and a unique position for himself.
 In a short time he was recognised as the leading pulpit orator of the day, and in 1802 he became one of the royal preachers.